-The Consolidated Annual Performance Evaluation Report (CAPER) was made available for public review and comment September 6, 2024 through September 21, 2024.
-The CAPEr was made available on the

-City's website (www.cityofwestsacramento.org); by requesting a copy by regular mail to Economic Development and Housing, City of West Sacramento, 1110 West Capitol Avenue, West Sacramento, CA 95691 or by email to Isaah Alford at isaaha@cityofwestsacramento.org.
-A notice was placed in the West Sacramento News-Ledger in English and Spanish on September 6, 2024.
+The draft Consolidated Annual Performance Evaluation Report (CAPER) was made available for public review and comment September 8, 2023 through September 25, 2023.
+Due to the on-going effects of the COVID-19 pandemic, the draft was only made available on the City's website (www.cityofwestsacramento.org); by requesting a copy by regular mail to Economic Development and Housing, City of West Sacramento, 1110 West Capitol Avenue, West Sacramento, CA 95691 or by email to Isaah Alford at isaaha@cityofwestsacramento.org.
+A notice was placed in the West Sacramento News-Ledger in English and Spanish on September 8, 2023.
 The CAPER will be forwarded to the City's Economic Development and Housing Commission, once finalized and approved by HUD.